 - Antimalarial drug prophylaxis is recommended for short visits to a malaria area.

 - By reducing the number of mosquitoes.

 Preventing mosquito bites is more effective than prophylaxis.
 Usually both are needed.

 Preventing mosquito bites is the most effective way of avoiding malaria.

 Malaria prophylaxis is needed by all who enter a malaria area (a region where malaria occurs), even if it is only a one day visit.
 The risk of becoming infected by malaria is particularly high in the rainy season when mosquitoes are common.
 Full compliance is very important.
 However, prophylaxis is never 100% effective.

-- Malanil or malarone (atovaquone plus proguanil) for children of 10 kg or more.
+- Malanil or malarone (atovaquone plus proguanil) daily for children of 10 kg or more.
 It is well tolerated but expensive.

 It is best for all children under 5 years, especially children under 5 kg, not to enter a malaria area as they are at high risk for severe infection.
 Chloroquine alone, chloroquine with proguanil, and Coartem should not be used for prophylaxis.

 - Malanil daily ¼ tablet if 5–20 kg, ½ tablet if 21–30 kg, ¾ tablet if 31–45 kg and 1 tablet if over 45 kg starting one day before entering and stopping one week after leaving a malaria area.
 Mefloquine weekly ¼ tablet if 5–20 kg, ½ tablet if 21–30 kg, ¾ tablet if 31–45 kg and 1 tablet if over 45 kg starting one week before entering and stopping 4 weeks after leaving a malaria area.
 Doxycycline 100 mg daily starting 1 day before entering and stopping 4 weeks after leaving a malaria area.